Harry7U/ShadowRecon/README.md

 # 🌟 ShadowRecon 🌟

 Welcome to **ShadowRecon**, your ultimate automated bug hunting and security reconnaissance tool.
-This tool is designed to streamline the process of finding vulnerabilities and gathering intelligence on your target.
+This tool is designed to streamline the process of finding vulnerabilities and gathering intelligence on your targets.

 ## 🚀 Features